Glossary 101: Formula Development - Beauty Industry Insights | CTKCLIP

 Stability Testing (ST) is an essential part of the cosmetics industry to ensure that the products remain safe, effective, and stable throughout their shelf life.
 ST involves exposing the product to various environmental conditions, including temperature, humidity, and light, to evaluate its shelf life and ensure that the product does not undergo any significant physical, chemical, or microbial changes during storage.
 ST is typically conducted on finished cosmetic products and it is important to test each product under different conditions and storage temperatures as the results of ST are used to establish product’s expiration date, storage conditions and shelf life.
 Testing requirements and durations may vary slightly across countries and brands but generally conducted over a span of 3 – 6 months.

-Compatibility Tesitng (CT)
+Compatibility Testing (CT)

 Compatibility testing is another important aspect of product testing in the cosmetics industry.
 It involves evaluating the compatibility of the final formulation with final packaging to ensure that they do not react negatively when combined, and that the product remains stable over time.
 The purpose of compatibility testing is to identify any potential interactions of formulation with final packaging that could result in a product's instability, discoloration, or loss of efficacy.
 The results of compatibility testing can also be used to determine the best packaging and storage conditions for the product to maintain its stability over time.
 Testing requirements and durations may vary slightly across countries and brands but generally conducted over a span of 1-3 months.